-As an aid to students, teachers and parents dealing with the challenges of home learning, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
-Day by day, we will be sharing a bite size introduction to a historical figure, event or period – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
-Today, Gombrich covers Alexander the Great.
+As an aid to students, teachers and parents, we have constructed an A–Z of the World taken from E. H. Gombrich’s, A Little History of the World.
+We’ve shared bite size introductions to historical figures, events and periods – using Gombrich’s magical words – along with links to free resources, so that readers of all ages can discover more.
+A is for Alexander the Great.

 Alexander the Great

 E. H. Gombrich: Alexander inherited the whole of Greece, along with his native Macedonia in 336 BC, when he was barely twenty years old.
 He was no ordinary boy.
 From his youth, he had been impatient to be king.
 When he was little, he was said to cry whenever his father, King Philip, conquered another Greek city, saying: ‘Father won’t leave anything for me to conquer when I’m king!’

 ‘Father won’t leave anything for me to conquer when I’m king!’